ljsinclair/featurebase-docs/docs/community/com-config/com-config-backup.md

 * schema
 * key translation data
 * indexes
-* ID allocation state
+* Allocated IDs
 * Unaltered records

 {: .important}
-It's important to stop any jobs that create, alter or delete records before running a backup.
-Only existing unaltered records are guaranteed to be backed-up.
+Stop any jobs that create, alter or delete records before running a backup.
+Only existing, unaltered records are guaranteed to be backed-up.

 ## Not included in backups

 * External lookup database (backup separately)
+* IDs committed by the auto ID feature before the backup starts
 * Node configurations
 * Other FeatureBase components